 This section gives information on Command line commands related to QoS and assumes the user has a working knowledge of connecting to the switch using Telnet, SSH or the Serial port.
 Telnet is enabled by default.
 To enable or disable Telnet or SSH see the Management Interface section.

 Enabling/Disabling QoS

 To get to the CLI level to configure QoS:

+mls qos enable

-CLI Command Syntax: mis qos enable no mis qos
+no mls qos

 '''

 Usage Example - Enabling QoS:

 '''